Privacy Policy

 How to Change or Access the Information We Hold About You

 You can access the Personal Information and Sensitive Information we hold about you.
+You may also make requests to correct inaccuracies, access information or seek data deletion or erasure.

 We will take reasonable steps to ensure that any Personal Information or Sensitive Information that we collect, use, store or disclose, is relevant, accurate, complete and up-to-date.
 If you believe the information we hold is inaccurate, incorrect, or incomplete, you may request that your information be corrected and we can then take reasonable steps to correct this information.